rickhagwal/Coronavirus-Spread-Across-Globe/README.md

 # Coronavirus-Spread-Across-Globe
 Coronavirus Spread Across Globe.

 Data Scraping from web sources such as- Twitter, news channel websites such as- CNN, NBC, CNBC etc. and used dataset from John Hopkins University related to coronavirus cases worldwide.
-And did data cleaning and data manipulation suing technologies such as - Python, Pandas, Numpy, Scikit-learn, Google Cloud Platform, Twitter API, Google Colab, GPU, Data Visualization tools such as- Matplotlib, Tableau
+And did data cleaning and data manipulation suing technologies such as - Python, Pandas, Numpy, Scikit-learn, Google Cloud Platform (for accessing geolocation), Twitter API(to retrieve tweets related to coronavirus of a aprticular time period), Google Colab, GPU, Data Visualization tools such as- Matplotlib, Tableau.

 Joined the three datasets collectively and displayed results on Tableau platform.